 Fashioned from eco-friendly fibers such as organic cotton, hand-loomed bamboo, hemp and vegan silk, Lara's modular designs are created with a playful geometry that connects to the personalities of the women who wear them.
 Most garments can be wrapped, reversed, and most distinguishably flipped to reveal an entirely different look.

-An aside: Did you notice the cool silver rings she was wearing?
+An observation: Did you notice the cool silver rings she was wearing?
 I loved them and as soon as I had a free moment went online to find some sterling silver rings so I could emulate her look.
 I lucked out and found a site selling beautiful sterling rings, including a silver plated Pineapple ring and other unique sterling silver rings designs.
 Personally I like sterling silver since it has the whitest color and highest reflectivity of any metal.
 Honestly silver jewelry is a great alternative to the more expensive white gold and platinum.
 And aside from being very affordable, there’s a wide variety of beautiful silver, rings, earrings, bracelets, chains and necklaces available and I just bought myself some.
 Just love Lara's style.

 Acknowledging the impact that we all have on our environment, Lara aspires to preserve and respect our earth in every way possible. " I see my company as a way to support my community - not only by using organic materials while adhering to a “green” lifestyle and workspace - but also by manufacturing locally and working to sustain the sewn products industry in Chicago."